 The Company holds forward exchange contracts designed to hedge forecasted transactions denominated in foreign currencies and to minimize the impact of foreign currency fluctuations on the Company's earnings and cash flows.
 Some of these contracts were designated as cash flow hedges.
 The Company will include in earnings amounts currently included in accumulated other comprehensive income upon recognition of cost of sales related to the underlying transaction.
-No amounts were reclassified to income from other comprehensive income for derivative instruments formerly designated as cash flow hedges during the three months ended March 29, 2013 or March 30, 2012.
+No material amounts were reclassified to income from other comprehensive income for derivative instruments formerly designated as cash flow hedges during the three or six months ended June 28, 2013, or June 29, 2012.
 Over the next twelve months, the income related to cash flow hedges expected to be reclassified from other comprehensive income is \$0.2 million.